Derivation of the fourth-order DLSS equation with nonlinear mobility via chemical reactions

 \subsection{Traveling fronts and similarity profiles}

-We close the introduction with and illustration of some of the expected novel features of~\eqref{eq:DLSS:alpha} due to the nonlinear mobility by investigating traveling front solutions and doing some numerical experiments.
+We close the introduction with an illustration of some of the expected novel features of~\eqref{eq:DLSS:alpha} due to the nonlinear mobility by investigating traveling front solutions and doing some numerical experiments.

 First, we provide on the real line $\R$ solutions to the equation

 We observe that for $\alpha>1$ there are explicit solutions that have a moving support.
 We consider the ansatz

 with $\kappa >0$.
 We obtain an explicit solution for $x<ct$ if we choose